Metatavu/linkedevents-client-php/docs/Api/ImageApi.md

 $api_instance = new LinkedEvents\Api\ImageApi();
 $id = "id_example"; // string | Identifier for the image to be updated
-$imageObject = new \LinkedEvents\LinkedEvents\Model\Image(); // \LinkedEvents\LinkedEvents\Model\Image | Image object that should replace the existing image, note that some implementations may retain unspecified fields at their original values.
+$imageObject = new \LinkedEvents\Model\Image(); // \LinkedEvents\Model\Image | Image object that should replace the existing image, note that some implementations may retain unspecified fields at their original values.

 try {
     $result = $api_instance->imageUpdate($id, $imageObject);